PROTECT NATURAL RESOURCES

 Our first step to tackling our reliance on imported energy is always to breakdown how we use it, and then we focus on reducing the demand.
 We take simple measures like converting to LED lighting and maximising insulation.
 Smart design helps, such as under-floor heating, as does the wise application of materials; we lay sheep’s wool insulation throughout our buildings as a natural alternative to more commonly used man-made products.
 There are technological aids too; a voltage optimiser to moderate and trim the electricity we draw, whilst motion sensors and thermostats only switch on appliances when needed.

 When we are confident we have reduced and recycled as much energy as feasible, we look at generating the necessary remaining demands.
 At the Farmshop, a woodchip boiler provides warmth and hot water.
 The farm’s carefully managed woodlands provide the fuel for our café’s oven.
-Growing our own materials guarantees a positive impact, and in 2007 we planted 24,000 mixed trees to safeguard our future supply and woodland habitats.
+Growing our own materials guarantees a positive impact, and since 2007 we have planted 120,000 mixed trees to safeguard our future supply and woodland habitats.